Mugisha-Ivan-Bright/MARKET-TRUTH/README.md

-🌍 Global Data Access Platform (Early Stage)

-An early-stage startup building simple, transparent access to cross‑border financial data.

-This repository documents the startup journey, not just the code.
-It is written so visitors can quickly understand what we are building, why it matters, and how they can support it.

-🚀 What Problem Are We Solving?

-Access to financial and market data is:

-Fragmented across countries

-Expensive or restricted

-Hard for small developers and researchers to use

-As a result, global investing and analysis is biased toward a few regions.

-We aim to change that by starting with data, not money.

-🧭 What Are We Building?

-A platform that:

-Aggregates structured financial data across regions

-Exposes it through a clean, developer‑friendly API

-Allows users to simulate investments (no real money)

-Grows transparently and responsibly

-This is infrastructure, not a trading app.

-🧪 Current Stage (v0)

-What exists today:

-A real dashboard (overview, data, API, simulator)

-User accounts and usage tracking

-Early data models and API structure

-What does not exist yet:

-Real‑money trading

-Monetization

-Institutional partnerships

-This is intentional.

-🛠 Tech Stack

-Frontend: Next.js (TypeScript)

-Backend: API‑first architecture

-Auth: Token‑based authentication

-Database: PostgreSQL (in progress)

-Deployment: Vercel
+# 🌍 Global Data Access Platform

+> **Early-stage startup building simple and transparent access to cross-border financial data.**

+---

+## ❓ What Is This?

+This project is an **early-stage startup**.

+We are building a platform that makes it easier to **access, compare, and experiment with financial data across countries** — starting with data and simulations, not real money.

+This repository documents the **journey**, not just the code.

+---

+## 🚀 The Problem

+Today, financial and market data is:

+* Fragmented across borders
+* Expensive or locked behind institutions
+* Hard for small developers, students, and researchers to access

+This makes global analysis and investing unfair and limited.

+---

+## 💡 Our Idea

+We are building a platform that:

+* Aggregates financial data from multiple regions
+* Exposes it through a clean, developer-friendly API
+* Allows users to run **investment simulations** (no real money)
+* Grows slowly, transparently, and responsibly

+👉 This is **data infrastructure**, not a trading app.

+---

+## 🧪 Current Stage — v0

+### What Exists

+* A real dashboard (Overview, Data, API, Simulator)
+* User accounts and basic profiles
+* Usage tracking (API calls, activity)
+* Early data models and API structure

+### What Does NOT Exist (Yet)

+* Real-money transactions
+* Monetization
+* Institutional partnerships

+This is intentional for safety and focus.

+---

+## 🛠 Tech Stack

+* **Frontend:** Next.js (TypeScript)
+* **Backend:** API-first architecture
+* **Authentication:** Token-based (JWT / Supabase-style)
+* **Database:** PostgreSQL (in progress)
+* **Deployment:** Vercel

 The stack may evolve and will be documented openly.

+---

-🤝 How You Can Support
+## 🤝 How You Can Support

-You can help by:
+You can support this startup by:

-Contributing code or ideas
+* Contributing code or documentation

-Giving architecture or UX feedback
+* Giving system design or UX feedback

-Suggesting datasets or use cases
+* Suggesting datasets or real-world use cases

-Supporting the project financially (early stage)
+* Supporting the project financially (early stage)

 Early supporters help shape direction.

+---

-🧑‍💻 Founder
+## 🧑‍💻 Founder

-Built by a software engineering student focused on systems, infrastructure, and long‑term impact.
+Built by a software engineering student focused on:

+* Systems and infrastructure
+* Long-term, real-world impact
+* Learning by building real products

-This started as a learning project and is growing into something real.
+This started as a learning project and is growing into something serious.

+---

-🗺 Roadmap (High‑Level)
+## 🗺 Roadmap (High Level)

-v0 – Core platform, simulation, API skeleton
+* **v0:** Core platform, simulation, API skeleton

-v1 – Real datasets, developer onboarding
+* **v1:** Real datasets, developer onboarding

-v2 – Advanced analytics and broader access
+* **v2:** Advanced analytics and broader access

+---

-⚖️ Disclaimer
+## ⚖️ Disclaimer

 This platform:

-Does not provide financial advice
+* Does **not** provide financial advice

-Does not execute trades
+* Does **not** execute trades

-Is a data and simulation platform only
+* Is a **data and simulation platform only**

+---

+If you are here early, you are helping build the foundation.
+Thank you.